BenjaminBLi/integ120/remember.md

-This is equivalent to being able to recite things from memory at best.
+This level of learning is when we can recite definitions and [[recall]] them